RX-M/web-public/self-study/cks-mod-3/cks-mod-3-content.md

 To find more information on securing a Kubernetes cluster, see the Kubernetes documentation page on [securing a Kubernetes cluster](https://kubernetes.io/docs/tasks/administer-cluster/securing-a-cluster/).

-## Appropriately use kernel hardening tools such as AppArmor, seccomp
+# Appropriately use kernel hardening tools such as AppArmor, seccomp

 Container-based technologies rely on the ability to access resources on the host machine and make system calls (syscalls) to the host kernel.
 There are two technologies that can help improve a system's security stance: AppArmor and Seccomp profiles.
 Kubernetes supports the use of AppArmor profiles and seccomp capabilities as defined within the Pod security context.

+## AppArmor

 AppArmor is a system-level module that must be enabled for workloads to take advantage of them.
 Many Linux distributions deployed on cloud infrastructure will have their own set of AppArmor modules.
-Container runtimes, like Docker, also have a default profile that is installed when the runtime is installed:
+Container runtimes also have a default profile that is installed when the runtime is installed:

 <pre class="wp-block-code"><code>
-~$ cat /sys/module/apparmor/parameters/enabled
+$ cat /sys/module/apparmor/parameters/enabled

 Y

-~$ sudo aa-status
+$ sudo aa-status

 apparmor module is loaded.
 36 profiles are loaded.